Welcome

 Preparing for lectures

 The schedule contains the list of recommended readings for each topic.
-To gain maximum benefit from the lectures, I recommend you at least review these before attending class.
+To gain maximum benefit from the lectures, I recommend you review these before attending class.

 Assumed knowledge

 Completion of 12 points of programming-based units is a prerequisite for enrolling in CITS5501.
-In particular, it’s assumed that you are familiar with programming in at least one object-oriented (OO) language (typically either Python or Java).
+In particular, it’s assumed that you are familiar with programming in at least one statically type-checked language (typically either C or Java).
 Please let the Unit Coordinator know as soon as possible if this is not the case.

 Advisable prior study for the unit is: familiarity with a statically-typed language (e.g. Java, C), and CITS3301/CITS4401 Software Requirements and Design.